Generic selectors

 Research Group on Technology

-The Research Group on Technology (GRET) was created in 2021 with the aim of promoting research in the technological field, particularly in the areas of information security, privacy, Blockchain technology, Serious Games, and more recently, large language models (LLM) and artificial intelligence applied to education.
+The Research Group on Technology (GRET) was created in 2021 with the aim of promoting research in the technological field, particularly in the areas of information security, privacy, Blockchain technology, Serious Games, and more recently, large language models (LLM) and artificial intelligence applied to education, as well as algebraic geometry.

 This research group gathers the legacy of the Educational Technology Applied to Teaching (Editad) team, which operated between 2016 and 2019 with the aim of integrating technology as a methodological tool for teaching at all levels.